andymwat/Mancala/README.md

 A collaboration between me and my brother.

 Planned features include:
-* Playing against an AI
-* The AI learning
+* An AI which calculates a tree of possible outcomes to pick a best move.